daormar/debasher/doc/design_doc_webui.md

 - **run log** (log de la ejecución): `.debasher_webui_run.log` in the output directory, where the web UI sends everything that `debasher_exec` prints during a run it launched.
+- **program state** (estado del programa): what the nodes of a resident program keep across runs in its output directory, their checkpoints, input logs and halted markers and the output directories of their processes: what `debasher_reset_resident` takes away (see "The directories of a resident program").
+- **launch record** (registro del lanzamiento): the copy of the generated script and of the program options that every launch of a resident program leaves in its output directory, against which the next launch compares the program.

 ## Translation